 At this point, Reynard Landsberg, the United States Attorney General, appeared on the wall displays.

-“Obviously, Special Agent Hendon, you have some sort of plan already worked out?”
+“Special Agent Hendon, you have some sort of plan already worked out?”

 “I do have a plan, sir.
 How about you listen in and put the kibosh on any part of it you don’t like?”